Nov. 18, 2018

 February 21, 2017

 My heart sinks, of course.
-I complain of this to Eric the Bookseller afterward.
+I complain of this to Eric the Bookseller afterward in lobby.
 How come people are (supposedly; in these times) only allowed to write about themselves?
-What would Tolstoy/Eliot/Woolf/Franzen/Chabon/Brophy/Shakespeare do under this constraint?
-Eric’s response is, he happens to be reading two James Baldwin novels presently, both mostly with mostly or entirely white characters. e.g., Giovanni’s Room.
+What would Tolstoy have done under this constraint?
+What would Eliot or Woolf or Franzen or Chabon or Brophy or Shakespeare or Flaubert or Hilary Mantel have done?
+Eric’s response is, he happens to be reading two James Baldwin novels presently, both mostly with mostly or entirely white characters.
 Thou Constabulary of political correctness, where did “empathy” go?

 * * * *

-How class– way, way more than race – is a determinant: I’ve known people who might regularly spout common racist language but then have black pals they drink with in the pub and work alongside, and would attend each other’s weddings and funerals; also, I’ve known people who would die before uttering a racial slur, nor ever entertain a politically incorrect thought.
+How class– way, way more than race – is a determinant: I’ve had working-class friends who might regularly spout common racist language but then have black pals they drink with in the pub and work alongside, and would attend each other’s weddings and funerals; also, I’ve known finer people who would die before uttering a racial slur, nor ever entertain a politically incorrect thought.
 But yet would be (quietly, implicitly) just as happy not to have African-Americans around the office too much.